mck-9061/CATS/README.md

 Use of the admin interface without the traversal system carries no risk, as it's simply reading from FDev's API.

 ## Privacy
-All data for this app is stored locally; no information is sent to a server or to the developer.
+By default, usage statistics are sent to the developer.
+You can opt out of this easily, just use the privacy button on the main menu.
 <br><br>
 o7